harshadf/Traffic-Sign-Recognition-Using-Deep-Neural-Network-and-Skipped-Layer-Architecture/README.md

 ### Loading the CSV File
 Purpose: Reads the signnames.csv file into a Pandas DataFrame.

-pd.read_csv() is a Pandas function that parses a CSV file and stores it in a tabular format (DataFrame).

 The file signnames.csv typically contains two columns: